AdebayoBraimah/dual_regression_cifti/README.md

 Performs FSL's `dual_regression` for CIFTI files in addition to permutation based analyses (via FSL's PALM).

-This script requires that `FSL`, connectome workbench (`wb_command`), and FSL's PALM be installed and added to the system path for this script to work correctly.
+This script requires that `FSL`, connectome workbench (`wb_command`), FSL's PALM, and GNU `parallel` to be installed and added to the system path for this script to work correctly.

 **Note**:
   * Intended to run on LSF platforms (i.e. jobs for PALM are submitted via `bsub` to run in parallel).